Strasserism: Origins and development

-Going even further in his pivot away from the party's earlier anti-capitalist rhetoric, by late 1932 Gregor Strasser was actively cultivating contacts within industrial circles, accepting their financial support, and, in a widely publicized interview, publicly affirmed a pro-business platform that rejected nationalization and advocated for tax cuts for the wealthy.
-This entire historical complexity reflects Gregor's ultimate characterization by historians: a pragmatic party organizer and power broker, rather than a committed ideologue.
+By late 1932, Gregor Strasser was actively making contacts within industrial circles and receiving their financial support.
+In a widely publicized interview, he expressed his support for a pro-business platform that rejected nationalization and advocated for tax cuts for the wealthy.
+These activities led many historians to characterize him as a pragmatic party organizer and power broker, rather than a committed ideologue.

-In the early 1930s, a different strain of radicalism emerged within the Nazi movement, primarily from the ranks of the Sturmabteilung (SA).
-Led by Ernst Röhm, some SA members began calling for a "second revolution" to enact further social and economic transformation.
-While this anti-capitalist rhetoric superficially echoed some themes associated with the "Strasserist" label, its motivations and organizational base were distinct from both Gregor's pragmatic state-capitalism and Otto's agrarian utopianism.
-This distinction is underscored by historian Ian Kershaw's broader judgment on the party's "revolutionary" wing, noting that even its most vocal elements "did not have another vision of the future of Germany or another politic to propose."
-This highlights the severe limitations of the SA's dissent, which lacked the kind of systematic alternative that Otto Strasser would later attempt to develop.
+In the early 1930s, a different strain of radicalism emerged within the Nazi movement, mainly from the ranks of the Sturmabteilung (SA).
+Led by Ernst Röhm, some SA members began calling for a "second revolution" to bring about further social and economic transformation.
+While this anti-capitalist rhetoric seemed to echo some themes related to the "Strasserist" label, its motivations and organizational base were distinct from both Gregor's pragmatic state-capitalism and Otto's agrarian utopianism.
 Gregor Strasser, for his part, held a very low opinion of Röhm, whom he disparagingly referred to as a "pervert."
+Historian Ian Kershaw states that even the most vocal elements on the party's "revolutionary" wing "did not have another vision of the future of Germany or another politic to propose."

 In July 1934, Adolf Hitler ordered the Night of the Long Knives, a political purge targeting the SA leadership and other perceived rivals.
 Among those killed were Ernst Röhm, the head of the SA, and Gregor Strasser.

 Otto Strasser had been active in the Nazi Party but broke with it in 1930 over fundamental disagreements about economic policy and the structure of the state.
-While the party leadership emphasized centralized authority and sought to harmonize labor and capital under state oversight, Strasser advocated breaking up industrial monopolies, placing key industries under public control, and reorganizing society through vocational representation and the partial inclusion of workers in a tripartite model of co-management.
-Central to his long-term vision, most systematically outlined in his 1940 work Germany Tomorrow.
-Strasser called for a "re-agrarianization" of the country, involving large-scale de-urbanization and the re-establishment of a peasant society grounded in his principle of abolishing private property in land and means of production.
+While the party leadership emphasized centralized authority and sought to harmonize labour and capital under state oversight, Strasser advocated for breaking up industrial monopolies, placing key industries under public control, and reorganizing society through vocational representation and the partial inclusion of workers in a tripartite model of co-management.
+His vision was outlined in his 1940 work Germany Tomorrow most systematically, where Strasser called for a "re-agrarianization" of the country, large-scale de-urbanization and the re-establishment of a peasant society based on his principle of abolishing private property in land and means of production.
 His alternative was not direct state ownership, but a system of hereditary entails where the nation retained ultimate ownership while granting usage rights to individuals and groups.